 The proposed project should have a clear strategy for continuation during and after the implementation period funded by the GGP.

-5. Contributions from the Applicant

-Applicants are strongly encouraged to demonstrate their plan of contribution to the project, either in terms of finance, labour, materials, or any other possible form.
+5) Contributions from the Applicant: Applicants are strongly encouraged to demonstrate their contribution plan to the project, either in terms of finance, labour, materials, or any other possible form.